jmrothen/survshotgunR/README.md

 ## Example

-The package is designed to be mostly contained to one function, surv_shotgun.
+The package is designed to be mostly contained to one function, fssg.
 Simply provide a survival formula, and receive a table of each model run, and how it fits:

 ``` r
 library(survshotgunR)